 Read more about the LPA here.

-Create an Advanced Medical Directive
+Create an Advance Medical Directive

 Also known as a living will, an Advanced Medical Directive (AMD) communicates to medical professionals not to prescribe futile treatments and artificial life support to prolong life and suffering should you become terminally ill.